Girls on the Run

 True

-My child isn't a big runner; is this program for her?
+My child isn't a big runner; is this program for them?
 OR My girl is already a skilled runner.
 Is this program for her?

 If I volunteer as a coach, could more participants join the team?

 We value having parents, caregivers, and community members coach with us!
 Please contact info@girlsontherunsemi.org if you are interested in starting an additional team, or joining a team that is already established.
-Trained, full time coaches’ children are guaranteed a spot in the program and also receive a waived program fee.
+Trained, full time coaches’ children are guaranteed a spot in the program.

 Is there a way for me to sponsor a participant for the season?